Indigenous peoples of Mexico: Colonial-era racial categories

-The Spanish legal system divided racial groups into two basic categories, the República de Españoles, consisting of all non-indigenous, but initially Spaniards and black Africans, and the República de Indios.
+The Spanish legal system divided racial groups into two basic categories: the "República de Españoles," which consisted of all non-Indigenous people, initially Spaniards and black Africans, and the "República de Indios."

 The degree to which racial category labels had legal and social consequences has been subject to academic debate since the idea of a "caste system" was developed by Ángel Rosenblat and Gonzalo Aguirre Beltrán in the 1940s.
-Both historians popularized the notion that racial status was a key organizing principle of Spanish colonial rule.
-However, recent academic studies have challenged this notion, considering it a flawed and ideologically-based reinterpretation of the colonial period.
+Both historians popularized racial status as a key organizing principle of Spanish colonial rule.
+However, recent academic studies have challenged this notion, considering it a flawed and ideologically based reinterpretation of the colonial period.

 When Mexico gained independence in 1821, the casta designations were eliminated as a legal structure, but racial divides remained.
-White Mexicans argued about what the solution was to the "Indian Problem", that is indigenous who continued to live in communities and were not integrated politically or socially as citizens of the new republic.
-The Mexican Constitution of 1824 has several articles pertaining to indigenous peoples.
+White Mexicans argued about what the solution was to the "Indian Problem," that is, Indigenous who continued to live in communities and were not integrated politically or socially as citizens of the new republic.
+The Mexican Constitution of 1824 has several articles pertaining to Indigenous peoples.

 Independence to the Mexican Revolution

-The Mexican War of Independence was a decade-long struggle ending in 1821, in which indigenous peoples participated for their own motivations.
+The Mexican War of Independence was a decade-long struggle ending in 1821, in which Indigenous peoples participated for their motivations.
 The new country was named after its capital city, Mexico City.
-The new flag had at its center a symbol of the Aztecs, an eagle perched on a nopal cactus.
+The new flag had a symbol of the Aztecs at its center, an eagle perched on a nopal cactus.
 Mexico declared the abolition of slavery in 1829 and the equality of all citizens before the law in 1857.
 Indigenous communities continued to have rights as corporations to maintain land holdings until the liberal Reforma.
-Some indigenous individuals integrated into Mexican society, like Benito Juárez of Zapotec ethnicity, the first indigenous president in the Americas.
-Juárez supported the removal of provisions protecting indigenous communal land holdings through the Lerdo law.
+Some Indigenous individuals integrated into Mexican society, like Benito Juárez of Zapotec ethnicity, the first Indigenous president in the Americas.
+Juárez supported the removal of provisions protecting Indigenous communal land holdings through the Lerdo law.

-In the North of Mexico, indigenous peoples, such as the Comanche and Apache, who had acquired the horse, waged a successful warfare against the Mexican state.
+In the North of Mexico, Indigenous peoples, such as the Comanche and Apache, who had acquired the horse, waged a successful warfare against the Mexican state.
 The Comanche controlled considerable territory, called the Comancheria.
 The Yaqui also had a long tradition of resistance, with the late nineteenth-century leader Cajemé being prominent during the Yaqui Wars.
 The Mayo joined their Yaqui neighbors in rebellion after 1867.
 In Yucatán, Mayas waged a protracted war against local Mexican control in the Caste War of Yucatán, which was most intensely fought in 1847 and lasted until 1915.